atlasbot/docs/docs/Variables/running_commands.md

 Arguments must be seperated via `;`, for example `{a!command;arg1;arg2}`, which would be the same as running `a!command arg1 arg2`

-!!! warning
-    Command variables do not support custom prefixes or aliases.
+⚠️ Warning: Command variables do not support custom prefixes or aliases.

 ## Input